 The GR-1 comes with its own external AC/DC power supply.
 A power lead is not supplied, however.
 This is because there are many types (one per world region), and most people have a couple lying around at home.
-For more information, look up the IEC-60230 C13/C14 cable specs [https://en.wikipedia.org/wiki/IEC\60320].
+For more information, look up the IEC-60230 C13/C14 cable specs.
+The so-called "kettle plug". [https://en.wikipedia.org/wiki/IEC_60320].